Arrify/PDF-Template-Salesforce/README.md

 # PDF Generation in Salesforce

 This is a code base to generate PDFs in Salesforce using Visualforce Page, Apex, and Trigger.
+This code is based on the tutorial [Generate PDF In Salesforce](https://arrify.com/generate-pdf-in-salesforce/).

 ## Visualforce Page